charuu2/moviesystem/README.md

-Here's the revised version of your project description, including the changes you requested (repo name: `moviesystem`):

----

 # Movie Recommender 🎬

 A user-friendly and interactive movie recommendation system built using **Streamlit** and **TMDB API**.
 This app helps users discover movies they'll love based on their favorite selections and also explore top-rated and trending movies.